Responsible Management Today

 * All users of groundwater are subject to comply with measures set by the GSAs to comply with SGMA.
 Note that SGMA does not allow metering of wells that extract 2-acre feet (650,000 gallons) or less per year for domestic purposes such as one-acre residential lots.

-The timeline highlights the key milestones since the inception of SGMA through phase one (2023-2025) of MUIGSA’s implementation of the Merced GSP within its boundaries.
+The timeline highlights the key milestones since the inception of SGMA through phase one (2023-2025) of MIUGSA’s implementation of the Merced GSP within its boundaries.